HYAllStars/hy-redex/README.md

    (⊢_e · n Num)]
 ```

-So this was my judgments for constants (that does not need further computation).
+So these were my judgments for constants (that do not need further computation).
 My intuition was wrong (again).
-Since · is a form of Γ, Γ includes · and thus more general.
-Some of failed tests succeeded after changing empty to gamma.
+Since · is a special form of Γ, Γ includes · and thus more general.
+Some failed tests succeeded after changing empty to gamma.

 ```racket
 [--------------- "T-TRUE"